 Unfortunately, some people living with HIV enter clinical trials to gain access to a doctor or clinic because they may not have any other options for receiving care.
 Some trials provide the equivalent of free care and medication, but some do require that approved meds be provided by the participant.
 Although participating in a study may be a useful part of your treatment, it is important to know that the main purpose of the trial is to test the treatment—not to provide the best possible medical care.
 Therefore, study participation is not a good substitute for regular doctor visits.

 Most, though not all, clinical trials compare at least two different drugs or drug regimens.
-For example, a study might compare a new antiretroviral (ARV) in combination with older ARVs in one arm (or group) to a combination containing only older (but effective) ARVs in the second arm or group.
+For example, a study might compare a new antiretroviral (ARV) in combination with older ARVs in one arm (or group) to a combination containing only older (but effective) ARVs in the second arm.
 When an experimental or new treatment is compared to already approved standard treatments, the second arm is known as the control group.

 Another type of control used in clinical trials is known as a placebo—a fake, sugar or dummy pill—that contains no medicine but looks exactly like the tested treatment.
 Today, HIV clinical trials rarely use control arms in which only a placebo is given.
 This is because we already have effective treatments—an experimental drug or regimen needs to show that it works better, causes fewer side effects or is easier to take than drugs or regimens that are already available.

-When studies compare different medicines, a computer may used to randomly assign you to one of the treatment arms.
+When studies compare different medicines, a computer may be used to randomly assign you to one of the treatment arms.
 This is known as randomization.
 This is important, as it prevents the researchers conducting the study from being biased—for example, assigning patients they already have a relationship with to receive the experimental treatment and those they don't know to receive a placebo.

 Additionally, you may not be told which treatment you are receiving.
 This is known as a blinded study because the participants don’t not know whether they are in the control arm or in the arm receiving the studied treatment.
 When both the study participants and the doctors don’t know who is in the control group, the study is called double-blind, again to prevent clinical trial staff members from being biased.
 The government usually tries to carefully regulate clinical trials.